Pomegranate: History

-It is also extensively grown in southern China and in Southeast Asia, whether originally spread along the route of the Silk Road or brought by sea traders.
+It is also extensively grown in southern China and Southeast Asia, whether originally spread along the Silk Road route or brought by sea traders.
 Kandahar is famous in Afghanistan for its high-quality pomegranates.

-Although not native to Korea or Japan, the pomegranate is widely grown there and many cultivars have been developed.
+Although not native to Korea or Japan, the pomegranate is widely grown there, and many cultivars have been developed.
 It is widely used for bonsai because of its flowers and for the unusual twisted bark the older specimens can attain.
 The term "balaustine" (balaustinus) is also used for a pomegranate-red color.

-Spanish colonists later introduced the fruit to the Caribbean and America (Spanish America), but in the English colonies, it was less at home: "Don't use the pomegranate inhospitably, a stranger that has come so far to pay his respects to thee," the English Quaker Peter Collinson wrote to the botanizing John Bartram in Philadelphia, 1762.
+Spanish colonists later introduced the fruit to the Caribbean and America (Spanish America).
+However, in the English colonies, it was less at home: "Don't use the pomegranate inhospitably, a stranger that has come so far to pay his respects to thee," English Quaker Peter Collinson wrote to the botanizing John Bartram in Philadelphia, 1762.
 "Plant it against the side of thy house, nail it close to the wall.
 In this manner it thrives wonderfully with us, and flowers beautifully, and bears fruit this hot year.
 I have twenty-four on one tree...
 Doctor Fothergill says, of all trees this is most salutiferous to mankind."

 The pomegranate had been introduced as an exotic to England the previous century, by John Tradescant the Elder, but the disappointment that it did not set fruit there led to its repeated introduction to the American colonies, even New England.
 It succeeded in the South: Bartram received a barrel of pomegranates and oranges from a correspondent in Charleston, South Carolina, 1764.
 John Bartram partook of "delitious" pomegranates with Noble Jones at Wormsloe Plantation, near Savannah, Georgia, in September 1765.
 Thomas Jefferson planted pomegranates at Monticello in 1771; he had them from George Wythe of Williamsburg.